- Contact information

 Pond water-starwort (Callitriche stagnalis)

 Small, delicate plants usually found in shallow water and loosely rooted to the bottom.
+It is an aquarium plant and could be introduced into natural areas through dumping of aquarium vegetation and spread by birds.

 Other names for this plant include: